-Meiji Electric Philippines Inc. has been falsely accused by the DTI of faking ICC and selling products that have not gone through ICC certification last October, 2009.
+Meiji Electric Philippines Inc. has been falsely accused by DTI of faking ICC and selling products that have not gone through ICC certification last October, 2009.
 The cases have been published in the newspapers and television during the said period.
 In defense of our company, we would like to state the facts publicly.

 Meiji Electric has been in the business since 1981.
-The company sells only quality and safe electrical devices and equipment that passed international and required Philippine standards for nearly 30 years.
+The company sells only quality and safe electrical devices and equipment that have passed international and required Philippine standards for nearly 30 years.

 Furthermore, the supposed spurious document presented to the Bureau of Customs was a mere facsimile/photocopy, and during one of the preliminary hearings, when requested by Meiji Electric to present the original copy of the said (spurious) document, the Bureau of Customs admitted that they cannot do so.

 Additionally, the broker assigned to release the subject shipment of Meiji Electric admitted in writing that he takes full responsibility of whatever documents his company or staff may have presented to the Bureau of Customs, which were all done without knowledge or consent from the management of Meiji Electric.

 The case was finally closed when DTI decided to impose a minimum fine due to the principle of 'command responsibility'.
 Admitting that a facsimile/photocopy of a supposed spurious document will never stand up in court, plus the fact that the broker issued a formal document attesting to the innocence of Meiji Electric, DTI finally decided accordingly and closed the case.

 The second case pertains to the unauthorized disposal/selling of mandatory electrical products, in this case wiring devices (switches and socket outlets) without the required period of testing by the Bureau of Product Standards and subsequence issuance of an Import Commodity Clearance (ICC).